King-Rose13/hello-world/README.md

 # hello-world (Commandment & Research-Development Vessel)
 A message from 'The 13th Native Royal Battalion'
 Once a Marine, always a Marine.
 I've had the insatiable desire to interract with likeminded beings living with a powerful calling that's beyond their own gain.
 Thrusting immediately into action, fighting without hesitance for what is right.
 'Planet Earth' can be a horrible place, but mystery encompasses the heart and takes us on a journey that's truly unforgettable, as well as life-changing for better or worse.
 Only you decide.
-From Essassani First-Contact Specialist, SpaceCraft Pilot, & Research-Development of Genetic Materials (Stock) (Notes/Documents) Currently enhancing studies that will result in maximized potentiation for my most preferred probably outcome [VERIFIED]
+(Notes/Documents) Currently enhancing studies that will result in maximized potentiation for my most preferred probably outcome [VERIFIED]
 Physical/Mental/Emotional/Spiritual Durability is now open for downloads via pineal aditionally enhancing sensory perception (11x) + (13t) = 88s.
 Files Recieved.
 Scanning.
 Rewording.
 Operation Command: (full) Disclosure Downloading . . :i3x: